amirhossein2831/Job_Application/README.md

  </table>

 ## List of Jobs
-you can see the all jobs with pagination,add filter base on your need and also you can see the list of the job that you applied.<br>
+you can see the all jobs with pagination,add filter base on your need and also you can see the list of the job that you applied.after applying for the job a notification email will send for the company<br>
 you can also see more detail about job by click on that and also see all the job from the company by click on the company name.
 <table>
   <tr>